schwartzlab-methods/NEST/README.md

 gzip

 ###   System requirements:
 This model is developed on CentOS 7 and GPU servers with versions: Nvidia P100 and V100.
 This model is expected to run on any Linux server with GPU nodes, e.g., Digital Alliance (already tested) as well.
-A brief installation script of Python packages for Digital Alliance is provided here: [digital_alliance_readme](compute_canada_readme.md).
+A brief installation script of Python packages for Digital Alliance is provided [here](compute_canada_readme.md).
 Installation time on a typical HPC should take less than 5 minutes (for 1 Intel Xeon CPU @ 2 GHz and 8 GB memory, installation takes 3 minutes).

 ### Setup the system to recognize 'cellnest' command to run the model: